N0iire/Image-to-text-Translate/README.md

 3. Many more...

 # License & How to Contribute
-### This project is open for everyone who want to use, feel free to use it.
+### This project is open for everyone, feel free to use it for any case.
 <br>
 But if you can, please don't delete my github username in the `translate.py` file.
 Thanks!